YouTuber Jake Paul signs with Professional Fighters League - NewsBreak

 YouTuber Jake Paul signs with Professional Fighters League

-Jake Paul, the YouTube megastar influencer , has set his sights on mixed martial arts and signed a deal with the Professional Fighters League.
+NEW YORK (AP) — Jake Paul, the YouTube megastar influencer, has set his sights on mixed martial arts and signed a deal with the Professional Fighters League.

 Paul has signed with PFL to compete in a new Super Fight division that is scheduled to include fights on pay-per-view.
 The 25-year-old Paul is 6-0 as a professional boxer.
 He has wins against former UFC champions Tyron Woodley and Anderson Silva.